mpeeples2008/ArchNetSci/README.md

 **The associated book can be cited as**

-> Brughmans, Tom and Matthew A. Peeples (in press). *Network Science in Archaeology.* Cambridge Manuals in Archaeology.
+> Brughmans, Tom and Matthew A. Peeples (2023). *Network Science in Archaeology.* Cambridge Manuals in Archaeology.
 Cambridge University Press, Cambridge, UK.

 ## How Should I Use This Online Companion?

 Check the bookdown [Online Companion](https://book.archnetworks.net) to get started.

-The tutorials here are designed to complement the text of the associated book (Brughmans and Peeples 2022) but can also stand alone as a guide to implementation of network analyses in R if you have a basic background in network methods and terminology.
+The tutorials here are designed to complement the text of the associated book (Brughmans and Peeples 2023) but can also stand alone as a guide to implementation of network analyses in R if you have a basic background in network methods and terminology.
 Although each section of this guide builds upon the previous sections in terms of network concepts and R methods, the sections are each independent in terms of data, examples, and code and can be run out of order if you choose.

 A few suggestions on where to start: